Taut foliations from knot diagrams: Applications: arborescent knots and some braid closures

-In the general case suppose that $D$ is associated to the tree $T$ and root $r$ and consider the graphs $\mathcal{G}_g$ and $\mathcal{G}_r$ associated to $D$.
-Notice that since the weights of $T$ have absolute value greater than one, there are no twist regions in $D$ made up by only one crossing and so the graphs $\mathcal{G}_g$ and $\mathcal{G}_r$ are uniquely defined.
-We will fix the convention that the graph $\mathcal{G}_r$ is the one containing the infinite region in the plane of the diagram.
-We consider the graph $\mathcal{G}_g$, i.e. the one containing the vertices $v$, $w$, associated to the regions indicated, for example, in Figure \ref{fig: arborescent graph}.
-Consider the graph obtained from $T$ by removing the root $r$ and all the edges containing $r$ as a vertex.
-This graph has $n$ connected components $T_1, \dots, T_n$ that are trees.
-Moreover each of these trees $T_i$ has a canonical root $r_i$, that is the only vertex of $T_i$ that was adjacent to $r$ in $T$.
-Each $T_i$ of these rooted trees defines the diagram $D_i$ of an arborescent link and by inductive hypothesis we know that both graphs $\mathcal{G}^i_r$, $\mathcal{G}^i_g$ associated to $D_i$ are contractible.
-The graph $\mathcal{G}_g$ is contractible since it is obtained in the following way:
+For the inductive step, suppose that $D_T$ is associated to the weighted planar tree $T$, endowed with a root $r$ and a chosen angular sector at $r$, and consider the graphs $\mathcal{G}_g$ and $\mathcal{G}_r$ associated to $D_T$.
+Notice that, since the weights of $T$ have absolute value greater than one, there are no twist regions in $D_T$ made up by only one crossing, and so the graphs $\mathcal{G}_g$ and $\mathcal{G}_r$ are uniquely defined.
+We fix the convention that the graph $\mathcal{G}_r$ is the one containing the infinite region in the plane of the diagram.
+Removing the root $r$ and all edges incident to it yields a graph with $n$ connected components $T_1, \dots, T_n$, each of which is again a weighted planar tree.
+As in \Cref{fig: Arborescent recur}, each $T_i$ has a canonical root $r_i$ and angular sector at $r_i$.
+Let $D_{T_i}$ be the corresponding diagram, and denote by $\mathcal{G}^i_r$ and $\mathcal{G}^i_g$ the associated graphs.
+By our convention, $\mathcal{G}^i_r$ is always chosen to contain the infinite region of the diagram.
+By the inductive hypothesis, all these graphs are contractible.